allangood/rtlamr2mqtt/README.md

   # Enable/disable the tickle_rtl_tcp.
 This is used to "shake" rtl_tcp to wake it up.
   # For me, this started to cause the rtl_tcp to refuse connections and miss the readings.
   tickle_rtl_tcp: false
+  # USB Reset.
+Use lsusb to get dev and bus number
+  usb_reset: '005:001'

 # MQTT configuration.
 mqtt: